SpencerDawkins/rfc3113bis/draft-dawkins-iab-rfc3113bis.md

 ## IETF access to 3GPP Wireless expertise

 The technical work in 3GPP is organized in Technical Specification Groups TSGs each with their area of responsibilities.
-TSG-RAN and TSG-GERAN are responsible for the Radio Access networks based on UTRAN and GERAN and thus the experts in the areas of the    characteristics of the physical transport.
-TSG CN is responsible for the Mobility Management and other core network protocol and functionalities.
-TSG-T is responsible for Terminal aspects and applications.
-TSG-SA is responsible for the service and system aspects including the overall architecture, security and O&M aspects.
-Contacts for the TSGs can be found on the 3GPP web-site http://www.3gpp.org/.
+Details  of the groups within 3GPP can  be  found at see www.3gpp.org/3gpp-groups.

 # Document Sharing

 Both 3GPP and IETF encourage the sharing of draft documents that are of mutual interest.

-3GPP documents are available on its official web-site (http://www.3gpp.org/) and is open to anyone.
+3GPP documents are available on its official web-site ([http://www.3gpp.org/](https://www.3gpp.org/specifications-technologies/specifications-by-series) and is open to anyone.
 IETF documents, including preliminary working documents ("Internet Drafts") are available on its web-site (http://www.ietf.org/) and various shadow    sites.

 IETF representatives can obtain information about the 3GPP document and web-site structures by contacting the relevant 3GPP contact points indicated at the 3GPP web-site http://www.3gpp.org/.